|

 in.
 Some people created a religious group around Branham's teachings,

-becoming known as Branhamites.
-Others wrote him off as a heritic.
-Branham
+becoming referred to as Branhamites.
+Others wrote him off as a heretic.

-was, and continues to be, a highly controversial figure in the healing
+Branham was, and continues to be, a highly controversial figure in the

-movement.
-Probably the best known book written about Branham is Gordon
+healing movement.
+The best known book written about Branham is Gordon

 Lindsay's "A Man Sent From God", which was published